midoBB/Readeck/pkg/extract/contentscripts/README.md

 The main content script API consists in exporting some functions that can perform operations on the current extracted information.

+### priority

+`exports.priority = 0`

+This is a integer value, defaulting to `0` when unset.
+The higher the number, the later the script will run.
+For a script overriding the site configuration with `setConfig`, you'll need to set it to a value higher than `10` to ensure the script runs last.

 ### isActive

 `exports.isActive()`